bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 implementation._

-Most users of Bazel implement a higher level system of macros to encapsulate defaults of building librarys and simplify configuration management.
+Most users of Bazel implement a higher level system of macros to encapsulate defaults of building libraries and simplify configuration management.
 To create a wrapper for `objc_library`, create the file `objc_library.bzl`.
 The following macro restricts the customization, and enforces defaults of the native `objc_library` rule.